Jesse Garcia

-Jesse Garcia (born December 14, 1982) is an American actor.
+Jesse García (born December 14, 1982) is an American actor.
+He is known for his roles in Quinceañera and Flamin' Hot for which he won Imagen Awards Best Actor.

 Career

 Garcia starred in the award-winning film Quinceañera, written and directed by Wash Westmoreland and Richard Glatzer with executive producer Todd Haynes, which won both the Grand Jury Prize and the Audience Award at the 2006 Sundance Film Festival in the Dramatic Independent Feature Competition.
 Quinceañera was also selected to play at the 2006 Berlin Film Festival.
 Garcia won Best Actor at the 2007 ALMA Awards for his role as Carlos, a troubled gay teenager, in Quinceañera.
 He appeared in the thriller Locker 13 in 2009.
-He recently made a cameo appearance on Marvel's The Avengers in 2012.
+He made a cameo appearance on Marvel's The Avengers in 2012.